An opportunity to study the living practical tradition of herbal medicine, and learn how to skilfully

 21 Mar - 1 May 2016

 While the course relies entirely on online resources, participation will plug you into a database of all

 the practical courses up and down the country that can supplement and amplify online study.
 According to

 demand we may develop ‘expert patient’ courses that will take place on the herbal barge and other venues,

 that support individuals and carers to understand conditions that particularly matter to them.

-The course will deliver online lectures, a database of selected online sources, and a weekly forum.
+The course will deliver online lectures and a database of selected online sources.

-During the year, students will be invited to submit two written assignments.
+During the course, students will be invited to submit two written assignments.

-Each month will bring suggestions for practical tasks and recipes that students can try out in their own kitchens.
+Each unit will bring suggestions for practical tasks and recipes that students can try out in their own kitchens.

 Students can start at any time.
 They will receive the welcome introduction lecture, and instruction pack.